Janet Yellen: Nomination and confirmation

 The Senate Finance Committee unanimously approved Yellen's candidacy by a 26–0 vote on January 22, 2021.
 The full U.S. Senate confirmed her nomination with a vote of 84–15 (with one abstention, Marco Rubio, R-FL) on January 25.
 With her oath of office administered by Vice President Harris the next day, Yellen became the first female Secretary of the Treasury and the first person in American history to lead the three most powerful economic bodies in the federal government of the United States: the Treasury Department, the Federal Reserve, and the White House Council of Economic Advisers.

-Only two other women within the G7 nations – France's Christine Lagarde and Canada's Chrystia Freelandhave held positions analogous to Yellen's as Treasury Secretary.
+Only three other women within the G7 nations – France's Christine Lagarde, Canada's Chrystia Freeland and the United Kingdom's Rachel Reeves – have held positions analogous to Yellen's as Treasury Secretary.
+Yellen and Lynn Malerba signing currency during Yellen's time as Treasury Secretary also marked the first time two women signed U.S. currency.